ndemou/Out-PingStats/README.md

 ## Note for non European users

 There's a list of IPs that are Europe centric in the code.
-Not all of them but many.
-You may wish to change them to match your continent.
+You can create a nice list suited for your country by dot sourcing this program and running the helper function `helper_find_pingable_com_host` (it needs a few minutes to spit out the list).
+Check at the top of the code the declaration of `$PING_TARGET_LIST = ` and replace the value with the list you got.